-- T5.1 Continue to meet quarterly with Anne Arundel County Transportation staff to coordinate and accelerate improvements to Forest Drive which address safety and mobility options, particularly for pedestrians and bicyclists, and at all signalized intersections along the Forest Drive corridor. - T5.2 Continue to work with Anne Arundel County and MDOT/SHA to advance and prioritize the redesign of the Chinquapin Round Road intersection at Forest Drive / MD-665 (Aris T. Allen Boulevard). - T5.3 Work with MDOT/SHA, Anne Arundel County, civic business associations, and private stakeholders to improve wayfinding signage throughout the city; new signage should utilize the City's approved wayfinding standards to the best degree possible. - T5.4.
-Work with partnering agencies including Anne Arundel County, EMS, Fire, and Police to develop advanced routing for bus and emergency response vehicles on Forest Drive. - T5.5 Partner with MDOT/SHA, Anne Arundel County, NSA-Annapolis, and the Resilience Authority on the design and implementation of an Intelligent Traffic System (ITS) for traffic signals on all evacuation routes as recommended in the MIRR Study. - T5.6 Partner with MDOT/SHA, Anne Arundel County, HACA, and private property owners to create the West East Express (WEE), a dedicated bike corridor that extends the Poplar Trail east and west along the former WB&A railroad corridor.
+- T4.1 Continue to meet quarterly with Anne Arundel County Transportation staff to coordinate and accelerate improvements to Forest Drive which address safety and mobility options, particularly for pedestrians and bicyclists, and at all signalized intersections along the Forest Drive corridor. - Work with MDOT/SHA, NSA-Annapolis, and Anne Arundel County to implement the planned MD 450 Bicycle Retrofit project which will provide a safe bike connection from the B&A Trail into Annapolis. - T4.3 Continue to work with Anne Arundel County and MDOT/SHA to advance and prioritize the redesign of the Chinquapin Round Road intersection at Forest Drive / MD-665 (Aris T. Allen Boulevard). - T4.4 Work with MDOT/SHA, Anne Arundel County, civic business associations, and private stakeholders to improve wayfinding signage throughout the city; new signage should utilize the City's approved wayfinding standards to the best degree possible. - T4.5 Work with partnering agencies including Anne Arundel County, EMS, Fire, and Police to develop advanced routing for bus and emergency response vehicles on Forest Drive. - T4.6 Partner with MDOT/SHA, Anne Arundel County, NSA-Annapolis, and the Resilience Authority on the design and implementation of an Intelligent Traffic System (ITS) for traffic signals on all evacuation routes as recommended in the MIRR Study.